LAlto96/nixos/docs/CONFIGURATION.md

 to 4000 K; otherwise it restores the `identity` temperature.
 Manual temperature changes are respected: if the user sets the temperature to `identity` while the sun is down, the script pauses until the temperature drops again.
 Failed API lookups are ignored until the next interval.
-To automatically enable it in
-Hyprland add
-the following line to your configuration:
+Hyprsunset itself runs as a systemd user service.
+To launch the helper script in Hyprland add the following line to your configuration:

 ```ini
 exec-once = ~/Documents/nix-configuration/hyprsunset.sh
 ```

 The script logs its actions to `~/hyprsunset.log` so you can troubleshoot any issues that arise.
+The current temperature is determined by reading the latest "Received a request" entry from the hyprsunset systemd journal.

 Dependencies: `curl` and `jq` need to be available.